asajadi/fast-pagerank/README.md

 # Fast Personalized PageRank Implementation

-I needed a fast PageRank for Wikisim project, it has to be fast enough to run real time on relatively large graphs.
-Networkx was the obvious tool to use, however, it needed back and forth translation from my graph representation (which was the pretty standard csr matrix), to its internal graph data structure.
+I needed a fast PageRank for [Wikisim](https://github.com/asajadi/wikisim) project.
+It had to be fast enough to run real time on relatively large graphs.
+NetworkX was the obvious library to use, however, it needed back and forth translation from my graph representation (which was the pretty standard csr matrix), to its internal graph data structure.
 These translations were slowing down the process.

 I implemented two versions of the algorithm in Python, both inspired by the sparse fast solutions given in [**Cleve Moler**](https://en.wikipedia.org/wiki/Cleve_Moler)'s book, [*Experiments with MATLAB*](https://www.mathworks.com/content/dam/mathworks/mathworks-dot-com/moler/exm/chapters/pagerank.pdf).
 The power method is much faster with enough precision for our task.